aadi123/aadi123.github.io/content/posts/reclaiming-control-from-social-media.md

 date = 2025-05-28T21:52:00-05:00
 +++

-> "Social media isn’t evil, but it’s not neutral either.
-You either use it on your terms, or it uses you."
+> Social media isn’t evil, but it’s not neutral either.
+You either use it on your terms, or it uses you.

 At some point in my twenties, I realized I didn’t have a social media problem—I had a **dopamine architecture** problem.
 My phone, my environment, and my habits were all optimized for **instant distraction**, not long-term focus.
 So I decided to engineer a solution.